ravindra-gadiparthi/algo/src/org/algo/dp/slidingwindow/README.md

 # algo
-This Repo contains Basic Algorithm problems patterns and problems matching the problem pattern
+This Repo contains Sliding Window problems and some problems with solved with sliding window pattern

 #Sliding Window